NAREP Strengthens Women Participation in Politics

 - Member of the Women’s League

-In a country where 85% of the population is below the age of 35 and 66 % is below 25 years women are natural role models that can shape the thinking of the coming generations.
+In a country where 85% of the population is below the age of 35 and 66 % is below 25 years of age, women are natural role models that can shape the thinking of the coming generations.
 Women’s continual interactions with large networks create a strong incentive to empower the female voters, making them into powerful opinion makers and politicians.

 The challenge of transforming mothers into professional politicians